Abelaj50/Food-and-Fun/README.md

 * Linux: [download here](https://redirector.gvt1.com/edgedl/android/studio/ide-zips/2021.1.1.20/android-studio-2021.1.1.20-linux.tar.gz)
 * Chrome OS: [download here](https://redirector.gvt1.com/edgedl/android/studio/install/2021.1.1.20/android-studio-2021.1.1.20-cros.deb)

-Once you are ready, open the project in Android Studio.
+Once you are ready, open the project(s) in Android Studio.
 Ensure that the Run/Debug Configurations are set and set the device to a Pixel 3a XL using API 30.
 The application should load up and look something like this:

 ![App Start](images/app_start.png)